What are Garlic Scapes and What Can You Do with Them?

 But what are garlic scapes and what can you do with them?

-A garlic scape is the green part of the plant which protrudes above ground when the garlic is grown.
-While garlic is a member of the onion family, we only eat the bulb and the scapes are usually thrown away.
+Garlic scapes are flower stems and heads that grow from the center of the leaves just prior to harvest.
+While garlic is a member of the onion family, we only eat the bulb and the scapes are usually cut to encourage the plant to put more energy into bulb formation and thrown away.

 But this is a waste!
 There is plenty you can do with garlic scapes and here we have listed some ideas so you can get using them.